Hey Boston, Thanks to Annie Dookhan Your Streets Will Soon Be Flooded with Drug Criminals

 Will Boston’s streets be flooded with drug convicts that were sprung because of Annie Dookhan?

 Well, yes, it certainly looks that way.
 All 34,000 cases that Annie Dookhan handled are now under a cloud, and they’re all being reviewed.
-Already at least 100 people have been released because Dookhan analysed their evidence.
+Already at least 100 people have been released because Dookhan analyzed their evidence.
 And everybody expects the numbers to grow and grow and grow.
 In fact, a lot of us are thinking one of the big stories next year is going to be the re-arrest of all of these people who are now being let go.

 Isn’t there a double jeopardy situation that would be encountered by re-arresting these newly sprung convicts?